All applications to AUB’s full time Higher Education courses are made via UCAS.

 (We do not have a campus code as all our courses take place on one site).

 The information on your UCAS form is used to inform decisions taken about your application.
-Make sure that you include all the qualifications that you have and remember to include all qualifications that you are currently taking.
+Make sure that you include all the qualifications that you have and are currently taking.

 If you are not in full-time education, you should give details of any relevant work experience, paid or unpaid, and information about your current or previous employment.